revaturelabs/interviewquestions/Java/JUnit/Assert Methhods.md

 <details><summary> Show Answer </summary>

 >- It is to compare the actual result and excepcted result to evaluate whether the executed testcase is pass or fail.
   <img width="708" alt="Capture2" src="https://user-images.githubusercontent.com/92523245/184349147-a2fcf3a9-99c8-4e43-b247-f8f968f307fe.PNG">

->- All assertion methods are avaialable in JUnit `assert` class.So we need to import assert class in JUnit as below.
+>- All assertion methods are available in JUnit `assert` class.So,we need to import assert class in JUnit as below.

 `@import static org.junit.Assert.*;`